 If you specialize in this industry in whatever capacity, you would be aware of Shopify.
 Did you know there are more than 500,000 businesses across 175 countries using the eCommerce platform?
 It also has an overall ranking of 10/10 as of March 2017.

-In this article we are going to take a look at four most powerful tools of digital marketing that can successfully help you boost your Shopify store performance.
+In this article, we are going to take a look at the four most powerful tools of eCommerce that can successfully help you boost your Shopify store performance.
 Read on: